How To Go Off Grid For $10k or Less

 You purchased a chainsaw with an adapter to cut lumber to build your cabin.
 You purchased fuel for your equipment.

 Or if you’re really smart you purchased a battery powered chainsaw (with lots of extra batteries) and other battery powered tools that you can charge with solar power.
+A tree surgeon will increase the operational life of their chainsaw by regularly replacing chains, sprockets and chainsaw bars ensuring they continue achieve to optimal cutting performance.

 You can do it all with $10k.
 You can go off grid for $10k.